 I do buy a lot of grilling gear, but obviously I can't buy every new grill or barbecue tool that comes out on the market.
 I'd go broke in a hurry and also run out of storage space.

 Companies do sometimes get in touch about sample products.
 If I'm not swamped with my day job, then I usually will check out something new related to outdoor cooking, so I can share the information with readers.
 It is a gamble on the part of the company, because I give my honest opinion regardless of how I happen to be using a product.
 Readers trust me to give good grilling information, so that is my top priority.
+Companies can trust me to turn down anything I know I'm likely to not like.
+For example, I hate figs. I was offered a fig barbecue sauce.
+I just said "no thanks," because that would not be a fair review coming from a fig hater.

 I also disclose in the blog if I have a complimentary sample or if I have any other connection.
 Since I don't work for a grill or grill product company, any direct connections would be rare.
 Once I bought a Forkula (neat barbecue turner) and found out that my brother up in Ohio is friends with the inventor.
 I didn't make the connection until a year after I bought the Forkula.
 But, I mentioned that later on when I found out.